 NO ads!
 NOTHING that moves!
 Period.

 However some of the sections have links that will allow you to purchase books and/or other items.
-For example, the Photography Tips section offers links to purchase the cameras/lenses that were used to create all the pictures in the blog.
-If you have an interest for any of these books or items, purchasing them by way of these links will provide a little extra income for the author, who is retired.
+For example, the "Deciphering Light Bulbs" article has a link to purchase a 6 pack of "Cool White" LED lights - hard to find in stores.
+And the "New Home Wishlist" article has a link to buy a special Night Light to use for stair lighting.
+So, if you have an interest for any of these items, purchasing them by way of these links will provide a little extra income for the author, who is retired.

 NOTE: Clicking on these Amazon links takes you to the same location that you would get if you searched for the item and clicked on it yourself.
 The security level is the same, and you should find that the price is the same whether you use the links provided by this blog or go to Amazon directly.